MA MusicFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who completed the MA in Music have gone on to careers as musicians, senior music assistants, organ scholars and self-employed composers.
+Students who complete the MA in Music have gone on to careers as musicians, senior music assistants, organ scholars and self-employed composers.
 A number of MA graduates have also become music teachers.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.